-The Landscape Design Association started in a suburban basement with 8 members in 1988.
-We are now 180 strong!
 LDA exists as a resource for members to improve their skills as landscape professionals.
 We provide opportunities within the organization for networking, mentoring and sharing information.
-LDA hosts many events throughout the year.
-We strive to preserve the past, promote the future development of landscape design and adhere to sustainable landscape practices.
+LDA hosts 6-8 programs throughout the year, mostly off-season.
+We strive to help each other achieve business success by offering: programs in best practices, opportunities for collaboration and networking, consumer visability and an interactive web presence.
 Our membership operates in the greater Chicagoland area and surrounding communities.
-We are comprised of Designers, Contractors, Landscape Architects, Garden writers and Instructors/Lecturers.
+We are Designers, Contractors, Landscape Architects, Lighting, Irrigation and Carpentry professionals, Garden writers and Instructors/Lecturers.
 Together we provide services that range from complete design, build and maintenance to design only or maintenance only.
 We are sure that you will be able to find a professional for your landscape needs.

 We encourage designers of all experience levels to join our association.
 We are happy to speak with you personally.
 You are welcome to call any of our current board members with questions or comments.

-Past president and a founding member, Pam Duthie recalls the early history of Landscape Design Association in the below listed article.
+Past president and a founding member, Pam Duthie recalls the early history of Landscape Design Association in the below listed article from 2009.

 20 Years of History!